How to Grow Carrots Successfully: From Seed to Table

 It is possible to grow carrots in a container!
 We often times grow them in half wine barrels, but something smaller than that would work too.
 Just make sure it is nice and deep for them.
 These tall fabric grow bags would work perfectly!

 When growing carrots in containers, the same type of soil, planting, and other tips described in this article apply just the same.
 However, keep in mind that some containers will dry out more quickly than raised beds or in-ground gardens, so you may have to increase your water frequency.
 The container needs good drainage too!

 How to Sow Carrot Seeds

 Lightly scatter carrots seeds over the soil surface.
 Try to get them fairly evenly distributed across the raised bed, container, or designated growing space.
 I generally pour a small pile in one hand, and use the other to collect and sprinkle a little pinch here and there – almost as how you would to salt or garnish a meal.
-If we are planting several types of carrots, I go fairly light with each kind – knowing that the cumulative total will be enough to put a good amount of seed down.
+If we are planting several types of carrots, I go light on each kind – knowing that the cumulative total will be enough to put a good amount of seed down.

 What is “a good amount of seed?”
 Well, this is sort of hard to explain, but I will try… I pinch and sprinkle until I know that there is a light dusting of carrot seeds over the entire bed.
 Enough that every area I look has some seed.
-No huge empty spaces with inches of exposed soil, but not dozens of seeds piled up on one another either.
+No huge empty spaces with several inches of exposed soil, but not dozens of seeds piled up on one another either.
 See the photo below.